behfar/datasciencecoursera/3. Getting and Cleaning Data/Assignment/README.md

 The tidy data consists of 180 observations grouped by 30 subjects (i.e. persons) and 6 activity types per subject (i.e. `'WALKING', 'STANDING', 'SITTING'`, etc).

 Each row is a single observation.
 The first two columns are `Subject` and `Activity`.
 The remaining 66 columns are numeric values representing a set of averages, computed from a corresponding set of 66 variables in the untidy data.
-Appendix A lists the names of the 66 columns of the tidy data, along with the names of their corresponding variables in the untidy data.
+Appendix A lists the 66 columns of the tidy data, along with the names of their corresponding variables in the source data.

 ## The R script that produced the tidy data